galexynye/midi-sequencing/src/styles/DESIGN.md

 # `<SiteContainer> `
 The `<SiteContainer>` can be found in src > components > 05_page > Layout > SiteContainer.js.

 This component is the container of every page and includes base CSS, CSS resets, typography, and utility classes(rarely used, utilites are mostly on the msTheme and injected into styled components via interpolated strings).
-Utility classes are injected globablly via styled component's `{injectGlobal}`.
+Utility classes are injected globablly via styled component's `{createGlobalStyle}`.

-[Inject Global is Depracated in v4](https://www.styled-components.com/docs/api#deprecated-extend)
+### Upgraded global style injection

-[Deprecated] injectGlobal
+[Inject Global is Depracated in v4](https://www.styled-components.com/docs/api#deprecated-extend) [Deprecated] injectGlobal
 Note
 The injectGlobal API was removed and replaced by createGlobalStyle in styled-components v4.

 NOTE: Upgrade eventually to using React's context API with the `<SiteContainer>`.
 See [This artice](https://medium.freecodecamp.org/how-to-develop-your-react-superpowers-with-the-context-api-61e0ab952c02)